-The majority of state and local dollars that are distributed from districts to individual schools are determined through staffing formulas that allocate district funds to SBDM councils.
+For the majority of state and local dollars that are distributed from districts to individual schools, amounts are determined through staffing formulas that allocate district funds to SBDM councils.
 Districts allocate funds to schools in accordance with class size requirements described in KRS 157.360.
-SBDM councils determine staffing needs, but do not have to comply with class size requirements in KRS 157.360.
+SBDM councils determine staffing needs but do not have to comply with class size requirements in KRS 157.360.

-Table 2.2 shows the maximum number of pupils in a class allowed by KRS 157.360.
-While KRS 157.360 exempts school councils from following these class size requirements, the district must still fund schools based on these minimum class sizes or in another manner their local board of education has approved in their policies and procedures.
+Table 2.2 shows the maximum number of pupils that KRS 157.360 allows in a class.
+KRS 157.360 exempts school councils from following these class size requirements, but the district must still

+Districts base funding for individual schools on staffing formulas and statutory class size requirements. fund schools based on these minimum class sizes or in another manner the local board of education has approved in its policies and procedures.